Stock of the Day

 Investors should be bearish about investing in Brown-Forman Co. for these reasons:

-• Increased competition in the alcoholic beverages market could pressure margins and market share, particularly from new entrants and craft brands.
+• Increased competition in the alcoholic beverage industry could pressure profit margins and market share, particularly from emerging brands.

-• Fluctuations in raw material costs, such as grains and glass, can affect production costs and profit margins, making financial performance less predictable.
+• Fluctuations in raw material costs, such as grains and glass, could affect production expenses and overall profitability.